santana/puppet-cleaner/README.md

 ### puppet-clean

-Receives a puppet manifest file as input and outputs the result of applying a set of transformation rules that makes it comply with a subset of the current puppet style guide.
+Receives a puppet manifest file as input and outputs the result of applying the set of transformation rules that you select.
+If no options are selected all of them are applied, which currently is a subset of the puppet style guide.

+    Usage:

+        puppet-clean [-h] [-t n] [-abedlmovw ] file.pp [file2.pp...]

+    Options:
+        -h, --help              this help message
+        -d, --debug             prints tokens before and after the transformation

+        -a, --alignfarrow       aligns fat arrow (=>)
+        -b, --quotedbooleans    removes unneeded quotes around boolean literals -e, --ensurefirst       moves 'ensure' parameter to the top -l, --link              uses ensure => link and target for symbolic links -m, --mlcomments        converts /* */ style comments into # -o, --octalmode         uses a 4 digit string for file modes -t n, --softtabs n      indents by n spaces -v, --quotedvariables   removes unneeded quotes around variables -w, --trailingws        removes trailing white space

 ### puppet-diff